Sedighe-Raeisi/Sedighe-Raeisi.github.io/README.md

 ### Hi there 👋, my name is Sedighe Raeisi
-I made this GitHub, to share some of my projects with you.
+Here, I share some of my projects with you.

 **Skills**: Python / Fortran / C#